Emma Young

-Emma Young is an Australian architect, born in Sydney in 1971.
+Emma Young (born 1971) is an Australian architect.

-Career
+Early life and education

-Young completed a Bachelor of Science (Environmental Design) at the University of Canberra before completing a Bachelor of Architecture at RMIT University in 1999.
+Young was born im Sydney in 1971.
+She completed a Bachelor of Science (Environmental Design) at the University of Canberra before completing a Bachelor of Architecture at RMIT University in 1999.

+Early life and career

 Prior to establishing PHOOEY Architects with her partner Peter Ho in 2002, Emma worked in a number of renowned Melbourne architectural practices including Max May, Rijavec Architects, Lyons and Places Victoria.
 In recognition of their contribution to awareness of sustainability and re-use of materials throughout their projects, Young with her partner Ho have received awards both nationally and internationally, including the RAIA National Award for Small Project Architecture in 2008.
 In 2013, Young was an invited speaker at Material, the Australian Institute of Architects National Conference in Melbourne.
 In 2014, she was an invited speaker at the CMS Design Experience Series in New Zealand.

 Emma Young is currently in practice at PHOOEY Architects with her partner Peter Ho, in Melbourne.